Order-invariant measures on fixed causal sets: Uniqueness of Order-Invariant Measures

 On the other hand, the condition in Theorem~\ref{thm:existence} is not necessary for the uniqueness of an order-invariant measure on a causal set $P$.
-For instance, the class of ``stacked'' posets considered in Example~2 includes some in which there is no uniform bound on $|I(x)|$.
+For instance, one can build a causal set by stacking finite posets on top of one another, with all elements of one poset in the stack being above all elements of all posets below it.
+It is easy to see that such a poset admits a unique order-invariant measure, constructed in an obvious way from the uniform measures on linear extensions of each poset in the stack.
+This class includes examples in which there is no uniform bound on $|I(x)|$.